mikahama/uralicNLP/README.md

 The *languages* key lists the languages that are supported by the lexical lookup, whereas *morph* lists the languages that have morphological FSTs and optionally CGs.

-### Download the models
+### Download models

 If you have a lot of data to process, it might be a good idea to download the morphological models to your computer locally.
 This can be done easily.
-Although, it is possible to use the transducers over Akusanat API.
+Although, it is possible to use the transducers over Akusanat API by passing *force_local=False*.

 On command line: